The Lynn Jones African-Canadian & Diaspora Heritage Collection

 Researchers, community members tracing a family tree, educators and students, community organizers….

-How do we access the Collection?
+How can you access the Collection?